mrled/KeymapKit/www/content/docs/keyboard-ergodox-adv360.md

   so we need to set the small keys as 4x4 and the 1.25x-width keys as 5x4.
-- This also means that the `--keyboard-grid-unit` variable is set to half the size on the Advantage360, and various math constants in CSS are set to double the size, so that the keys look to be the same size when displayed on the page.
+- This also means that the `--keyboard-grid-unit` variable is set to half the size on the Advantage360, which requires changing the value at a few different breakpoints.
+  Additionally, we change various math constants to double the size, so that the keys look to be the same size when displayed on the page.